Olof (Swedish king 852): Viking expedition to Courland

 The Swedes stormed the town but it was ferociously defended, and after eight days of battle many men had fallen without result.
 By the ninth day, the Swedes were weary of the battle and discussed whether to pursue it.
 They decided to cast lots with runes, but without results.
 Rimbert then relates that some of the Swedes had heard of the Christian faith and they decided to cast lots asking the Christian god about how to proceed.
 They interpreted the results as full support from the Christian god and decided to attack the town once again.

 When the Curonians saw that the Swedes were about to resume their attack, they gave up and offered to the Swedes all the gold, silver, and weapons that they had taken from the Danes the previous year.
 They also offered to pay half a pound of silver for every man in the town and to resume paying tribute to the Swedes and to give hostages as a warrant for paying.
 They declared that they wished to be the subjects of the Swedish kings as in former times.

 King Olof granted their request, and the Swedes returned home with treasures beyond count and thirty hostages as a security for the Curonians' future loyalty.

 The information in the Vita has been tentatively combined with archaeological findings in Latvia.
 According to the archaeologist Birger Nerman these indicate Swedish presence in the region in c.
 650-800.
 Moreover, Nerman discovered arrows and other traces of a 9th century battle in Apuole, while Seeburg was identified with Grobiņa at the coast which has graves which indicate connections with Gotland and the Mälaren Valley.
 There are nevertheless other interpretations of the place names mentioned in the Vita; Apulia might be Pilten at Ventspils which was also known as Ampule, while Seeburg could be Seleburg at the Daugava River.

+Later historians

+According to Olov von Dalin Olef was the same person as Oleg the Wise and Olef was the term in the Adam of Bremen's chronicle due to misspelling of the rune.
+Igor Olofsson and Eric managed to kill one of Harald's sons in the Baltic when they attacked.
+Without Igor's competent leadership the Norwegians would have won.

+Harald attempted to breach the large Swedish fortifications built by Eric.
+Olof mentions that they almost breached the Eastern walls.

+Ring Olof's son was according to Dahlin also called Igor.
+The Danes also wanted to aid rebellions in the Baltic coast while Igor sent reinforcements that prevented the rebellions from spreading and defeated the Danes and kept Swedish suzerainty.
+Eric started constructing forts to impose Swedish tribute over the Baltic tribes that had been conquered by Sweden.
+Also to protect the Baltic peoples from Danish and Norwegian vikings.